Pleasant Holidays, LLC Terms & Conditions of Sale

 FORMS OF PAYMENT - Payment may be made by check, debit and credit cards from American Express, Visa, MasterCard, Diners Club, Discover Card or PayPal.
 Pleasant Holidays only accepts checks made payable to "Pleasant Holidays."
 All returned checks are subject to a $35 service charge.

-LAST-MINUTE RESERVATIONS - Reservations are accepted up to the day of departure to Hawaii, Mexico, Canada, Central America, Caribbean, the contiguous United States and Alaska, in each case, subject to availability.
+LAST-MINUTE RESERVATIONS - Reservations are accepted up to the day of departure to Hawaii, Mexico, Canada, Central and South America, Caribbean, the contiguous United States and Alaska, in each case, subject to availability.
 Travel to Europe, Japan & Asia, Tahiti, Fiji and the Cook Islands may require a reservation of up to three days in advance of departure.
-A special handling fee of $30 per booking will be assessed to reservations accepted within 14 days of departure for Hawaii, Central America and Caribbean.
+A special handling fee of $30 per booking will be assessed to reservations accepted within 14 days of departure for Hawaii, Central and South America and Caribbean.
 A special handling fee of $30 per booking will be assessed to reservations accepted within seven days of departure for Mexico.
-A special handling fee of $50 per booking will be assessed to reservations accepted within 30 days of departure for New Caledonia, Tahiti, Fiji and the Cook Islands, AmaWaterways Cruises, Norwegian Cruise Line cruises, Scenic Luxury Cruises & Tours, Emerald Waterways, Windstar Cruises, Paul Gauguin Cruises, Un-Cruise Adventures Mexico and Central America cruises, Iceland ProCruises Iceland and Greenland cruises, Europe, Japan & Asia, Australia and New Zealand.
+A special handling fee of $50 per booking will be assessed to reservations accepted within 30 days of departure for Tahiti, Fiji and the Cook Islands, AmaWaterways Cruises, Norwegian Cruise Line cruises, Scenic Luxury Cruises & Tours, Emerald Waterways, Windstar Cruises, Paul Gauguin Cruises, Un-Cruise Adventures Mexico and Central America cruises, Iceland ProCruises Iceland and Greenland cruises, Europe, Japan & Asia, Australia and New Zealand.
 A special handling fee of $20 per booking will be assessed to reservations accepted within three days of departure for U.S. itineraries, including without limitation, American Queen Steamboat Company river cruises; Victory Cruise Lines Great Lakes, New England and Canadian Maritimes voyages operated by American Queen Steamboat Company; American Cruise Lines Mississippi River, New England, Pacific Northwest & Alaska, and Southeast voyages; and UnCruise Adventures U.S. cruises (Alaska, Hawaii and the Pacific Northwest) and travel to Canada.

 ELIGIBILITY TO TRAVEL - Travelers should review government orders and mandates prior to trip departure to comply with U.S. and international travel restrictions, including COVID-19-related restrictions.